AJoltik/password-strength-checker/README.md

 - git clone https://github.com/AJoltik/password-strength-checker
 - cd PasswordStrengthChecker

-Compile and run the program using the .NET CLI:
+Build the project:
+- dotnet build

+Run the program:
 - dotnet run

 Enter a password when prompted, and the program will output its strength.